I. Physical Location

-The Jefferson Public Library is not responsible for any injury caused by using the Gaming System.
+The Jefferson Public Library is not responsible for any injury caused by using the gaming systems.

 IV.
 Other Equipment

-photocopier, TV/VCR, audio center, typewriter, and opaque projector.
+photocopier, TV, DVD player, audio center, typewriter, and opaque projector.

 library: slide projector, overhead projector, and projection screen.
 There is a charge to check out media equipment. (see circulation policy)